 There’s surprisingly many sustainable swimwear brands.
 For this post I chose the most interesting eco swimwear brands from Europe (though they ship worldwide).

-I try to shop second hand most of the time, but when it comes to swimwear, I want to buy new.
+I try to shop second hand most of the time and have also written about buying clothes that already exist, but when it comes to swimwear, I want to buy new.
 Luckily there is the option of shopping ecological and ethical brands.
 My new bikinis I bought from Halla Halla, which is a sustainable swimwear brand from Finland.
 The bikinis feel amazingly soft (even though they are made from a recycled fabric made from ocean waste!) and they feel more comfortable than my old ones.

 I listed the best sustainable European swimwear brands.
 (Mostly because I live in Finland and ordering elsewhere doesn’t make sense.
 But as I mentioned, they ship worldwide.)